Tribology is the science of the mechanisms of Friction, Lubrication, and Wear of interacting surfaces that are in relative motion.

 · Fretting Wear: Occurs whenever short amplitude reciprocating sliding between contacting surfaces is sustained for a large number of cycles.
 If micro-particles are present then the name is Polishing Wear.

-· Cavitation Wear: By the cyclic formation and collapse of bubbles on a solid surface in contact with a fluid.
+· Cavitation Wear: By the cyclic formation and the collapse of bubbles on a solid surface in contact with a fluid.

 Lubrication is the process or technique employed to reduce friction between, and wear of one or both, surfaces in proximity and moving relative to each other, by interposing a substance called a Lubricant in between them.

-The main property of a lubricant is Viscosity that is defined as the internal resistance to flow of one layer of the fluid, moving in relation to an adjacent layer; Absolute Viscosity or Dynamic Viscosity (h) is the proportionally factor of the shear stress in a fluid to the rate of change of velocity with respect the thickness of the fluid film.
+The main property of a lubricant is Viscosity that is defined as the internal resistance to flow of one layer of the fluid, moving in relation to an adjacent layer; Absolute Viscosity or Dynamic Viscosity (h) is the proportional factor of the shear stress in a fluid to the rate of change of velocity with respect the the thickness of the fluid film.
 Kinematic Viscosity (u) is the ratio of the dynamic viscosity to the density of the fluid.

 Stribeck Curve, defined by Richard Stribeck, is basically a curve between Coefficient of Friction and a number defined as dynamic viscosity with relative sliding velocity per unit load.
-The curve defines four different forms of lubrication called Lubrication Regimes.
+The curve defines four different forms of lubrication called the Lubrication Regimes.

 a.
 Boundary Lubrication.
 The condition when the fluid films are negligible and there is considerable asperity contact.
 The mean film thickness is lower than the surface roughness; the coefficient of friction is a maximum in this area.